Parajiholkar/ToDoList/README.md

-# Task-Master - An Android app
+# Task Master - Task Reminder App

-<h4>Task Master is an Android app project that helps users manage their tasks effectively and stay organized.
-It offers a user-friendly interface with features like task creation, updates, deletion and reminders.
-Users can easily add, update, and delete tasks, set reminders for important deadlines.
-Task Master aims to simplify task management, enhance productivity, and provide a seamless user experience.</h4>

-features :
- 1) Add task, update task, delete task
- 2) set remainder
+Task Master is a user-friendly Android app designed to help you stay organized and manage your tasks effectively.
+With features like setting reminders, adding tasks, updating task details, and deleting tasks, Task Master ensures that you never miss a deadline or forget an important task.

+## Key Features

+- **Set Reminder:** Easily set reminders for your tasks to receive timely notifications and stay on top of your to-do list.

+- **Add Task:** Quickly add new tasks by providing a title, description, and optional due date.

+- **Update Task:** Edit and update task details such as title, and due date.

+- **Delete Task:** Remove tasks that are no longer relevant or necessary.

+## Tools & Technology

+**Java:** The programming language used for developing the Android application

+**Android Studio:** The official IDE for Android app development.